-Building your personal brand on social media takes time and effort, but it could help you land your next job or make key contacts.
-To make sure your online branding is working for you, follow the ten steps below.
+Building your personal branding on social mediatakes time and effort, but it could help you land your next job or make key contacts.
+To make sure your online brandingis working for you, follow the 13 steps below.

-“A once-weekly Twitter tweet or monthly Instagram snapshot will not accomplish much, if anything,” says Michael Noice, CEO of Entrepreneur Coach.
-As a result, rather than posting intermittently to a half-dozen social networks, it's advisable to focus on two or three well picked social networks and strive to be active on them.”
+says Michael Noice, CEO of Entrepreneur Coach.
+As a result, rather than posting intermittently to a half-dozen social networks, it's advisable to focus on two or three well picked social networks and strive to be active on them.

 If you wish to communicate about your job on social media, make sure you first read your company's social media policy.
 Many organizations want employees to promote their content, while others are adamant about preventing employees from promoting their brands.
 For further information, contact your HR department.